Offshoring vs Outsourcing Difference: Explained Without the Confusion

 Introduction

 But when they get started, things get confusing.
-So many similar-sounding terms are thrown around—outsourcing, offshoring, managed hiring, dedicated hiring, and whatnot.
+So many similar-sounding terms are thrown around — outsourcing, offshoring, managed hiring, dedicated hiring, and whatnot.

 Today, we’re focusing on two of the most commonly mixed-up strategies: offshoring and outsourcing.
-Knowing how to distinguish between outsourcing and offshoring can save your company from potential missteps
+Knowing how to distinguish between outsourcing and offshoring can save your company from potential missteps.

-- Understand what offshoring vs outsourcing means
+• Understand what offshoring vs outsourcing means

-- Difference between outsourcing and offshoring
+• Cover the difference between outsourcing and offshoring

-- Help you decide which one works best and when to use it
+• Help you decide which one works best and when to use it

-- Modern take on outsourcing (that you shouldn’t miss out on)
+• Share a modern take on outsourcing (that you shouldn’t miss out on)

 Let’s break it down clearly so you can make the right move for your business.

-What is Outsourcing?
+What Is Outsourcing?

 Outsourcing is a business strategy in which a company delegates specific tasks, processes, or functions to an external service provider instead of handling them internally.
 This third-party vendor may be located locally, nationally, or internationally.